grec59/win-toolkit/README.md

 ## Known Issues

 1. Task selection GUI may not appear in the foreground
-2. UEFI updates may fail on certain hardware models
+2. Dell UEFI updates may fail on certain newer hardware models
-3. Dell system updates may require approval to begin installation when using EDR or Application Whitelisting software
+3. Dell firmware updates may require EDR approval to begin installation
 4. Dell CLI utility may fail to be invoked if Dell Command is self-updating during task execution

 ## Notes